-Therefore, in view of the context-specific features of an edge city, this paper avoids using the exact term to China.
+Therefore, in view of the context-specific features of an edge city, this article avoids using that precise term term to refer to China.
 Rather, in this research, edge urban areas is used to describe the polycentric nodes emerging at a city regional scale within China’s mega city regions.
-Similar to edge cities in the US or Europe, an edge urban area in China is also considered as a form of urban settlement or sub-centre within a polycentric spatial structure at the city-regional scale.
-Moreover, instead of adopting definitive criteria from the US, this paper explores edge urban areas based on the two words ‘edge’ and ‘city’, but also through the lens of polycentricity.
+Similar to edge cities in the US or Europe, an edge urban area in China is also considered as a form of urban settlement or subcentre within a polycentric spatial structure at the city-regional scale.
+Moreover, instead of adopting definitive criteria from the US, this article explores edge urban areas based on the two words ‘edge’ and ‘city’, but also through the lens of polycentricity.
 More specifically, an edge urban area in China should be located beyond the central city, at the edge or periphery of a region, with a defined boundary.
-As to the other element, ‘city’, in the US, an edge city contains all the basic functions of a city, and in its own right should be a fully functional centre (Garreau, 1991).
-Here, it is argued that every city should have its own major function(s) and therefore, an edge urban area in China should have its own specialised function(s).
-However, it does not necessarily have to have all of the functions of a city, but, instead should be functionally interdependent upon its core city.
-In addition, from the lens of polycentricity, edge urban areas in China also help to construct polycentric structures at a city regional scale.
-Moreover, as ‘cities’, edge urban areas are considered as a mature type of urban settlement or sub-centre, the horizontal linkages that exist between the core city and edge urban areas, and also between different edge urban areas, together form a networked spatial structure.
+As to the other element ‘city’, in the US an edge city contains all the basic functions of a city and could in its own right be a fully functional centre (Garreau, 1991).
+Here it is argued that every city should have its own major function(s) and therefore, an edge urban area in China should have its own specialized function(s).
+However, it does not necessarily have to have all of the functions of a city; instead, it should be functionally interdependent with its core city.
+In addition, from the point of view of polycentricity, edge urban areas in China also help to construct polycentric structures at a city-regional scale.
+Moreover, as ‘cities’, edge urban areas are considered a mature type of urban settlement or subcentre, the horizontal linkages that exist between the core city and edge urban areas, and also between different edge urban areas, together form a networked spatial structure.

-Based on the key themes of the polycentricity concept in spatial development and spatial planning practices in China, and the definition and understandings of Chinese edge urban areas, the themes for exploring edge urban areas in China have been generated (see Table 1), these include spatial features, functional identities and governance arrangements.
+The themes for exploring edge urban areas in China have been generated on the basis of the key themes of the polycentricity concept in spatial development and spatial planning practices in the country and the definition and understandings of Chinese edge urban areas, (see Table 1), these include spatial features, functional identities and governance arrangements.

-TABLE 1 An analytical framework for exploring Chinese edge urban areas
+<INSERT TABLE 1 NEAR HERE>

-Research methods
+<H1>Research methods</H1>

 Methodologically, this research adopts a case study approach.
-As Yin (2014: 2) suggests compared with other research methods a case study approach offers distinct advantages when ‘(1) the main research questions are ‘how’ or ‘why’ questions; (2) a researcher has little or no control over behavioral events; and (3) the focus of study is a contemporary phenomenon’.
+As Yin (2014: 2) suggests, compared with other research methods a case study approach offers distinct advantages when ‘(1) the main research questions are ‘how’ or ‘why’ questions; (2) a researcher has little or no control over behavioural events; and (3) the focus of study is a contemporary phenomenon’.